SharpAI/DeepCamera/README.md

 ### Privacy is the most important issue for the AI face recognition camera.
 Open source and BYOD is the only way to solve privacy issue.
 SharpAI DeepCamera provides private deployment architecture to save all your information on your own devices.

+### AI camera to turn Android into Blind Camera [http://aicamera.io](http://aicamera.io)
+### We need a camera, but hope it is blind. . .We often see scenes in movies like this: a blind old gentleman wearing sunglasses, touching the hand of a noblewoman, predicting good and bad luck. . .[Read more on Medium](https://paulxiong.medium.com/blind-camera-a1e46125ff56)

 # What's SharpAI DeepCamera [![Build Status](https://travis-ci.org/SharpAI/DeepCamera.svg?branch=master)](https://travis-ci.org/SharpAI/DeepCamera)
 SharpAI is open source stack for machine learning engineering with private deployment and AutoML for edge computing.
 DeepCamera is application of SharpAI designed for connect computer vision model to surveillance camera.
 Developers can run same code on Raspberry Pi/Android/PC/AWS to boost your AI production development.
 ![image](screenshots/lifecycle_mac.png)